charlespax/macroprocessor/book/README.txt

 To remove generated files, execute clean.sh.

-TODO: Add directions to get a system prepared to compile this book on Linux Mint.
+Commands to get setup the compile environment in Linux Mint 21.2: sudo apt-get install texlive texlive-latex-extra texlive-fonts-extra texlive-science texlive-bibtex-extra biber

+You sould probably accomplish the same thing by installing texlive-full, but I have not tried this. sudo apt-get install texlive-full

 Troubleshooting
 -------------------

-Error: `newpxtext.sty' not found.
-Solution:  sudo apt-get install texlive-fonts-extra package.

 Error: `biblatex.sty' not found
 Solution:  sudo apt-get install texlive-bibtex-extra biber